Barclays seeks $9 billion from shareholders to appease regulator

 Barclays also set aside 650 million pounds more for mis-selling complex interest rate hedging products to small firms.

 The bank reported a pretax profit of 1.7 billion pounds for the six months ended June, almost double its 871 million pound profit a year ago.
-Its adjusted pretax profit was 3.6 billion pounds, just below the average forecast of 3.7 billion.
+Its adjusted pretax profit was 3.6 billion pounds, just below the average forecast of 3.7 billion from 22 analysts polled by the company.

-It was cautious on the outlook and operating environment and said it would speed up cost-cutting.
-The bank spent 640 million pounds on restructuring in the first half.
+It was cautious on the outlook and operating environment and said it would speed up cost cutting.
+Jenkins’ restructuring plan absorbed 640 million pounds of costs in the first half.

-Barclays will pay about 130 million pounds in fees and commission on the underwritten rights issue.
+Barclays will pay about 130 million pounds in fees and commission on the rights issue, which is underwritten by Credit Suisse CSGN.VX, Deutsche Bank (DBKGn.DE), Bank of America Merrill Lynch (BAC.N) and Citi (C.N).
 The offer will be launched in September, and new shares are due to be issued on October 3.

+There had been speculation Barclays might raise extra equity, but Jenkins was reluctant to do so with the shares at a discount to book value.
+The stock has rallied over 70 percent in the past year, but still trades at about 0.7 times book value.

+Investors said Barclays’ move could dent the UK government’s plans to start selling its shares in Lloyds (LLOY.L) later this year, by sucking up market demand for bank stock.